When this baby grows up, it will eat small fish and aquatic invertebrates that are found close to the surface of the water.

 Learn more about the NWRS

-Catlin Seaview Survey crew recently used specialized equipment to capture thousands of panoramas of the coral reef that were stitched together using Google's famous Street View mapping technology.
+Catlin Seaview Survey crew used specialized equipment to capture thousands of panoramas of the coral reef that were stitched together using Google's famous Street View mapping technology.
 The results are three-dimensional slices of individual reefs, allowing one to virtually dive around at leisure.
 The virtual dive begins inside the protected lagoon of Rose Atoll National Wildlife Refuge and moves through the channel on the ocean side of the reef crest, part of the National Marine Sanctuary of American Samoa.
 Interactive Virtual Dive

 The Final Comprehensive Conservation Plan is available to view.Comprehensive Conservation Planning